PaulGi48/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-#!/bin/bash
-script contains shell variables expansions
+Create a script that creates an alias.